DataDog/documentation/content/en/infrastructure/containers/amazon_elastic_container_explorer.md

 ## Overview

 The Datadog Agent and Datadog Amazon ECS integration can retrieve ECS resources for the [ECS Explorer][1].
-This feature enables you to monitor the status of EC2 and Fargate tasks, services, and other ECS components within a specific AWS account.
+This feature enables you to monitor the status of EC2 and Fargate tasks, services, and other ECS components across all of your AWS accounts.
 You can view resource specifications for tasks within a service and correlate them with related logs, metrics, profiling, and more.

 ### Prerequisites for ECS Explorer:

-* **ECS on EC2 integration**: Required for monitoring clusters using the EC2 launch type.
+* **[ECS on EC2 integration][2]**: Required for monitoring clusters using the EC2 launch type.
-* **ECS on Fargate integration**: Required for monitoring clusters using the Fargate launch type.
+* **[ECS on Fargate integration][3]**: Required for monitoring clusters using the Fargate launch type.
 * **Agent version >= 7.58.0**: Recommended for a shorter refresh rate on the ECS Explorer page, though it is optional.

 ## Setup